Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \textbf{Analysis of the class-focused contrastive alignment}.
-In our model, we not only construct intra-domain contrastive learning on the target domain but also employ inter-domain contrastive alignment with a focus on the foreground class in a single contrastive loss.
+In our model, we conduct both intra-domain contrastive learning on the target domain and inter-domain contrastive alignment with a focus on the foreground class within a single contrastive loss.
 More specifically, the foreground prototype $\bar{\mu}^1$ fuses both source and target prototypes.
-Table \ref{tab:4} compares our approach to five alternative settings: 1) no contrastive learning; 2) only intra-domain contrastive learning on the source domain; 3) only intra-domain contrastive learning on the target domain; 4) intra-domain contrastive learning on both the source and target domains with two separate losses; 5) conducting both intra- and inter-domain contrastive alignment with a focus on the background class in a single contrastive loss.
-Notably, compared to using a single contrastive loss, utilizing two separate losses inevitably increases the computation burden The results indicate that our method outperforms all five alternative settings.
-Additionally, the findings demonstrate that the source prototype is informative and contributes positively to our class-focused contrastive alignment.
+Table \ref{tab:4} compares our approach to five alternative settings: 1) no contrastive learning; 2) only intra-domain contrastive learning on the source domain; 3) only intra-domain contrastive learning on the target domain; 4) intra-domain contrastive learning on both the source and target domains with two separate losses; 5) conducting both intra- and inter-domain contrastive alignment with a focus on the background class within a single contrastive loss.
+Notably, using two separate losses, in contrast to utilizing a single loss as our model, leads to an inevitable increase in computational burden.
+The results indicate that our method outperforms all five alternative settings.
+Additionally, the findings demonstrate that the source prototype is informative and positively contributes to our class-focused contrastive alignment.
+The visual comparison results in Fig. \ref{fig:5} further confirm the effectiveness of conducting class-focus inter-domain alignment and the combination of inter- and intra- domain alignment.

 \textbf{Influence of different amounts of point annotations}.
 Table \ref{tab:5} highlights a key comparison of two aspects.
-First, it reveals that as the number of center point labels increases, our model shows improved results.
-With supervision from 100\% of the center points, our model achieves a Dice score of 93.4\%, which is just 0.2\% lower than that of the fully supervised oracle, as presented in Table \ref{tab:1}.
-However, annotating all center points remains time-consuming and requires extensive expert knowledge \cite{qiu2024weakly}.
+First, it reveals that as annotation level increases, our model shows improved results.
+When supervised with 100\% of the center points, our model achieves a Dice score of 93.4\%, which is just 0.2\% lower than the score of the fully supervised oracle, as presented in Table \ref{tab:1}.
+However, annotating all center points remains time-consuming and requires extensive expert knowledge \citep{qiu2024weakly}.
 In contrast, our model, utilizing only 15\% of the center points as the annotation, strikes a good balance of segmentation performance and annotation efficiency.
 Second, our model consistently outperforms the WDA-Net across varying amounts of target annotations.